salehsedghpour/SyntacticConstructLocator/README.md

 This unit uses [Spoon](https://spoon.gforge.inria.fr/) to locate syntactic constructs from a Java source file.
 Currently it supports:
+This unit accepts an input containing a list of AST nodes, and filters AST elements based on input parameters.
+It currently supports the following point.

 - Loops
 - If